 Need to fly on specific dates to a certain location?
 Use Google Flights price alerts to get a notification when flight prices go down!

 Not sure where you want to go, just want to fly somewhere cheap?
 Google Flights Explore map is one of our favorite features!

 Just start your flight search by visiting google.com/flights and follow our guide: How to Use Google Flights to Find Cheap Flights Like a Pro

 Booking directly with the airline is more important now than ever.
-With travel restrictions changing constantly, flights getting rescheduled or canceled, and changes in travel plans due to COVID-19, booking directly with the airline is the best way to make sure you can easily change or cancel your flights, if necessary.
+With travel restrictions still changing, flights getting rescheduled or canceled, and travel plans still constantly in flux booking directly with the airline is the best way to make sure you can easily change or cancel your flights, if necessary.

 Consider Flying to Another Airport to Score a Bigger Deal

 There's no question you can score a cheap flight from Minneapolis.
 But there's also no denying that you can get an even better deal from other, bigger airports … especially on long-haul trips to Europe, Asia, and beyond.

 But how?
 Use positioning flights.

 It works like this: Let's say you want to check out Bangkok but prices from Minneapolis are looking spendy, at more than $1,000 roundtrip.
 Rather than biting the bullet, check out some other major cities and see what prices are like.
 In this case, searching the West Coast may be your best bet.